macallan-brown/CaptainsLog/README.md

 + View log sorted by emoji tags
 + Search for moment that contains certain text
 + Email csv file of moments
++ Set a daily notification reminder to log the moments

 ## Future Features
-+ Set a daily notification reminder to log the moments (in progress)
 + Sync log with iCloud
 + Add more advanced sorting features
 + Create macOS app